4 Unusual Listening Tricks for Lawyers

 Good communication is at the foundation of virtually every relationship.
-For lawyers, the ability to communicate well is a skill that influences the outcome of just about everything that takes place during a typical day.
+For lawyers, the benefits of effective listening or overall communication influences the outcome of just about everything that takes place during a typical day.

 Delegating tasks to co-workers, persuading a judge or jury, working with opposing counsel, understanding a client’s objectives – the success of each of these is grounded in the exercise of solid communication skills.

 One key aspect of good communication is attentive, focused listening.

 If we’re honest, listening is an aspect of communication that can be particularly difficult for us as lawyers.
 Maybe it’s traceable to law school (e.g., “I’d better have something at least marginally intelligent to say when she calls on me?”) or it’s just inseparable from the nature of a lot of the confrontational stuff we sometimes do, but how many times do we find ourselves formulating a response to someone before they’ve even finished what they’re trying to tell us?
 Sometimes we even jump in midstream, interrupting.
 Both of those things are flaws that I find myself constantly trying to avoid.

 While there is no shortage of advice that vaguely reminds us to “be a better listener”, there really aren’t many specific, tactical suggestions offered in order to achieve that goal.
 Let me suggest one that I often use myself, a practice that’s pretty popular here at Rocket Matter.
 If you hung out at our office for a few days, you’d hear it used at least a handful of times.
 You might even hear it (and after reading this, recognize it), while speaking with one of our support folks.